- About

 – Mutunulu Keyho

-The Anton Mosimann Award marks a new chapter in the recognition of culinary excellence at Culinary Arts Academy Switzerland.
+The Anton Mosimann Award is a prized recognition of culinary excellence at Culinary Arts Academy Switzerland.
 As the award continues in the coming years, it will inspire more students to explore the history of their trade and bring forward innovative solutions that reflect the values of sustainability, tradition, and craftsmanship.

 As the only culinary school ranked in the prestigious QS World University Rankings, Culinary Arts Academy Switzerland continues to lead the way in culinary education, empowering the next generation of chefs and food innovators to combine tradition with innovation.